jrmlry83/getting-and-cleaning-data/README.md

 getting-and-cleaning-data
 =========================

-Getting and Cleaning Data Course Project
+#Getting and Cleaning Data Course Project

 The run_analysis.R file in this directory was created for the Getting and Cleaning Data Course Project.
 Instructions on how the file can be run and how it meets the project requirements are detailed in this readMe.

+##Running the script

 To run the script:
 1. Download the data from the following link